Where to Stay in Atlanta, GA First Time: Best Areas

 Where to stay in Atlanta without a car?

-Downtown is the best area to stay in Atlanta without a car due to its central location and well-connected public transport.
+Downtown, Midtown, and Buckhead are some of the best places to stay in Atlanta without a car due to its central location and well-connected public transport.
 You can get around with MARTA, Atlanta Streetcar, taxis, and on foot.

 Where is the safest place to stay in Atlanta?

-The Loop, Lincoln Park, Lakeview, and River North are the safest area to stay in Atlanta for tourists, but it is recommended to always practice common sense and be aware of petty crimes.
+Midtown, Buckhead, Little Five Points, and Downtown are the safest area to stay in Atlanta for tourists, but it is recommended to always practice common sense and be aware of petty crimes.

 Where not to stay in Atlanta?